Monday, October 3, 2011

 1965: Manfred Mann became the first band from the West to perform behind what was then the Iron Curtain.
 Luckily for them, those people are now as free as everyone else (except for China, Iran, Syria and North Korea as notable exceptions).
 Maybe someday.

-1970: Janis Joplin listened to the instrumental "Buried Alive in the Blues", intending to record the vocal for her album Pearl.
+1970: Janis Joplin listened to the instrumental track for "Buried Alive In The Blues" at Sunset Studios, intending to record the vocal for her album Pearl on October 5.
 She died the next day.

 1970: Diana Ross reached #1 on the R&B chart with "Ain't No Mountain High Enough".